pranabsatyal/NewsApp/README.md

 # NewsApp

-Open source App where you can get new highlights and search for latest news of your choice.
+Open source App where you can get news highlights and search for latest news of your choice.

 ## Description